julija777/RocketCSSModules/README.md

 ## Bugs:

-- [ ] When Grid component is abled then the audio and Smoke motion not working.<br>
+- [ ] When Grid component is enabled then the audio and Smoke motion not working.<br>
        Smoke and audio only works when Grid and GridItem components are disabled.
 Fix when time.